biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

 # Qurro + QIIME 2: "Moving Pictures" Tutorial
-*Note: this tutorial uses Qurro v0.3.0.*
+*Note: this tutorial uses Qurro v0.4.0, and is pretty out-of-date.
+We're working on updating this tutorial to use the latest version of Qurro and its new features, so please stay tuned (and sorry for the inconvenience!).*

 ## 0. Introduction